Chart Color Schemes

 White Hills has a typical household mix, with a fairly typical median household size

-Family households constitute 66.8% of all households, including 24.6% couples with children, 26.6% couples without children, and 14.1% single parent families.
-Non-family households comprise the remaining 33.2%, with lone person households at 29.4% and group households comprising 3.5%.
-The median household size is 2.4 people, which matches the average for the Rest of Vic.
+Family households account for 66.8% of all households, including 24.6% couples with children, 26.6% couples without children, and 14.1% single parent families.
+Non-family households constitute the remaining 33.2%, with lone person households at 29.4% and group households comprising 3.5%.
+The median household size is 2.4 people, which aligns with the average for the Rest of Vic.

 Frequently Asked Questions - Households